 In addition to the THA, Kaiser Permanente has developed a state-of-the-art health maintenance appointment, based on recommendations from the U.S. Preventive Services Task Force, the American Heart Association, the American Cancer Society, the American College of Obstetrics and Gynecology and the American Medical Association.
 Kaiser Permanente health maintenance appointments are:

-- Age-specific - Emphasize member's individual health history and personal habits - Include tests and procedures for those at risk for developing a disease due to personal habits or family history
+- Age-specific - Able to emphasize member's individual health history and personal habits - Inclusive of tests and procedures for those at risk for developing a disease due to personal habits or family history

 Member Satisfaction